SecOpsPete/incident-response-sentinel/brute-force-detection-sentinel/README.md

 ## 3. 🚨 Containment, Eradication, and Recovery (NIST IR Step 3)

-Once the rule is triggered, an incident is automatically created in Microsoft Sentinel.
+RULE TRIGGERED - Once the rule is triggered, an incident is automatically created in Microsoft Sentinel.
 This serves as the point of handoff from detection to incident response.
 - Incident Automatically Created
 - Incident assigned to self
 - Status Active